kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 }
 ```

 Put the const keyword on the end when making a pointer itself const (rather than what it points to).
 References can't be "reassigned" anyway, and so can't be made const in the same way.

-Example:
+For example:
 ```c++
 // Const pointer to non-const object - pointer cannot be reassigned, but T can still be modified T* const Ptr = ...;